Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Dry Skin Mistake: Using Too Often

 Eager to see results, some dry-skinned users apply the soap twice daily.
+This can damage your moisture barrier.

-Combination Skin Mistake: One-Size-Fits-All Approach
+Combination Skin Mistake: Same Approach Everywhere

 Treating your entire face the same way ignores your skin's different zones.